explainers-by-googlers/cross-origin-storage/README.md

 ##### Key points

 - **Unrelated sites:** The two sites belong to different origins and do not share any context, ensuring the example demonstrates cross-origin capabilities.
-- **Human-readable descriptions:** Each site assigns its own human-readable description, localized to the user's context.
-The description isn't shared across origins.
-- **Cross-origin sharing:** Despite the different descriptions and origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.
+- **Cross-origin sharing:** Despite the different origins, the file is securely identified by its hash, demonstrating the API's ability to facilitate cross-origin file storage and retrieval.

 ## Detailed design discussion

 ### User consent and permissions

-The permission prompt must clearly display the file's description to ensure users understand what file they are being asked to store or retrieve.
+The permission prompt must clearly convey that the user agent is granting access to a shared file.
 The goal is to strike a balance between providing sufficient technical details and maintaining user-friendly simplicity.

-An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash, { description })` method is called _without_ the `create` option set to `true`, which can happen to check for existence of the file and to obtain the handle to then get the actual file.
+An **access permission** will be shown every time the `navigator.crossOriginStorage.requestFileHandle(hash)` method is called _without_ the `create` option set to `true`, which can happen to check for existence of the file and to obtain the handle to then get the actual file.

 The resulting `FileSystemFileHandle` that the developer obtains when `create` is set to `true` can only be used for writing.
 Trying to call `FileSystemFileHandle.getFile()` would fail with a `NotAllowed` `DOMException`.

-The `description` will be part of the permission text.
-User agents can decide to allow this on every visit, or to explicitly ask upon each access attempt.
+User agents can decide to allow access on every visit, or to explicitly ask upon each access attempt.

-If the origin has stored the file before, the user agent can decide to not show a prompt.
+If an origin itself has stored the file before, the user agent can decide to not show a prompt if the origin requests access to the file again.

 If the user agent knows that the file exists, it can customize the permission prompt to differentiate the existence check and the access prompt:

 - If the file doesn't exist:
   ```
-  example.com wants to check if the file "large file" is stored by your browser.
+  example.com wants to check if your browser already has a file it needs,
+  possibly saved from another site.
+If found, it will use the file without
+  changing it.
   [Allow this time] [Allow on every visit] [Don't allow]
   ```
 - If the file does exist:
   ```
-   example.com wants to access the file "large file" stored by your browser.
+  example.com wants to access a file it needs that was already saved from another site.
+If you allow,
+  it will use the file without changing it.
   [Allow this time] [Allow on every visit] [Don't allow]
   ```

 > [!IMPORTANT]